cevr/ftld/README.md

 ## Task

-The `Task` is an alternative to the `Promise` constructor that allows you to encode the error type in the return type.
-It provides a set of useful methods for working with asynchronous computations in a synchronous manner while also being lazy.
-Since it encodes the notion of failure into the type system, you can't forget to handle errors.
-It resolves to a `Result` type, which can be either `Ok` or `Err`.
+`Task` represents a lazy computation that may fail.
+It will always return a `Result` value, either `Ok` or `Err`.
+If the computation is asynchronous, it will return a `Promise` that resolves to a `Result` value.
+This means a task can be synchronous or asynchronous.

 > Key differences to `Promise`:
 >